msvanberg/msvanberg.github.io/_pages/cv.md

 ======

 * 2023 - present: Research and Analytics at Skansen Technologies (contract)
-* 2023 - present: Self employed at Maja Svanberg AB
+* 2023 - present: Self-employed consultant at Maja Svanberg AB
 * 2022: Data Scientist at Einride
 * 2019 - 2021: Forward Deployed Engineer at Palantir Technologies
 * 2017 - 2019: Data Engineer and Product Manager at Spotify